kobir1989/Elite-Fashion-Admin/README.md

 ### The Elite-Fashion Admin Dashboard offers a range of features to streamline management tasks.
 These include:

 - Product Management: Admins can easily manage their product inventory by adding, editing, and deleting products.
 They can also view all products and filter them by category and sub-category.
-CRUD operations are available for both categories and sub-categories.
-Moreover, the dashboard now offers a dark mode feature for better visibility in low-light environments.
+-  CRUD operations are available for both categories and sub-categories.
 - Order Management: Admins can view all orders and mark them as fulfilled or cancelled, and they can view the details of each order.
-Additionally, an admin chat feature has been added, allowing admins to communicate with customers regarding their orders.
+- Admin chat feature has been added, allowing admins to communicate with customers regarding their orders.
 - Customer Management: Admins can view all customers and their orders, as well as filter them by location.
+In addition,
-In addition, customers can now leave reviews and ratings for products, which admins can view and moderate.
+- Customers can now leave reviews and ratings for products, which admins can view and moderate.
 - Payment Management: Admins can view all payments and filter them by status.
-- Analytics: The Elite-Fashion Admin Dashboard now includes analytics data, including daily sales, weekly sales, monthly sales, and yearly revenue.
+- Analytics: The Elite-Fashion Admin Dashboard includes analytics data, including daily sales, weekly sales, monthly sales, and yearly revenue.
 Admins can view this data in easy-to-read charts and graphs.
 - The dashboard also offers a dark mode feature for better visibility in low-light environments.

 ## Installation